|Style||Fully Escorted & Guided

 Day 9: Arrive USA.
 Your unforgettable South American adventure comes to an end as you touch down in Miami this morning.

 Why not take advantage of your already-included international airfare to visit Buenos Aires, the chic jewel of Argentina.
-Passengers taking the post-tour extension will arrive in the U.S. 3 days after the scheduled return date.
+Passengers taking the post-tour extension will arrive in the U.S. 3 days after the dates listed.

 Day 8: Buenos Aires.
 Transfer from the Brazilian side of Iguazu Falls across the border to the airport on the Argentinean side for your flight to Buenos Aires.
 Arrive in Buenos Aires, so often referred to as "the Paris of the South."
 Upon arrival you will be transferred to your centrally located hotel.
 Accommodations: Sheraton Liberator Hotel.
 Breakfast provided.